tsuki-lang/tsuki/spec.md

 c_printf("Hello, %s", "world")
 ```

-Note that functions using C-like varargs cannot be created from tsuki, only imported from C. Other, safer forms of accepting a variable number of arguments should be preferred, such as accepting a length + `PtrArray[T]` pair.
+Note that functions using C-like varargs cannot be created from tsuki, only imported from C. Other, safer forms of accepting a variable number of arguments should be preferred, such as accepting a length + `RawPtrSlice[T]` pair.

 ## Exporting functions to C